kevinnguyenai/pbx_esl_demo/README.md

 # pbx-esl-demo

-test nodejs esl for freeswitch
+test nodejs esl for freeswitch , app demo an nodejs application using `modesl` to communicate with mod_event_socket of freeswitch to execute command and define an api to do click2call quickly and simple to handle

 ## Get Started